sverger/SurfCut/README.md

 See accompanying file LICENSE.txt or copy at http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html

-> Erguvan, O., Louveaux, M., Hamant, O., Verger, S. (2019) ImageJ SurfCut: a user-friendly pipeline for high-throughput extraction of cell contours from 3D image stacks.
+Please cite:> Erguvan, O., Louveaux, M., Hamant, O., Verger, S. (2019) ImageJ SurfCut: a user-friendly pipeline for high-throughput extraction of cell contours from 3D image stacks.
 Under revision.

 ## Description
 SurfCut is an imageJ macro for image analysis, that allows the extraction of a layer of signal from a 3D confocal stack relative to the detected surface of the signal.
 This can for exemple be used to extract the cell contours of the epidermal layer of cells.